manuelAlonsoPerez/Low-pass-filter/Readme.md

 ## PROJECT DESCRIPTION

-Noise removing of an image preforming a linear lowpass filter, the filter operations are performed parallel in the number of cores selected when compiling.
+Noise removing of an image preforming isotropic diffussion by applying a cross-shaped weighted filter, the filter operations are performed parallel in the number of cores selected when compiling.

 ## COMPILING INSTRUCTIONS